Puthiya Paravai: Box office

-Reception
+Critical reception

 Puthiya Paravai received mainly positive reviews upon release.
 In a review published on the day of its release, the critic from The Indian Express wrote about the film's central mystery, "[W]hen it is revealed after seven songs[,] a lot of love-play and familiar kitchen comedy, it loses its suspense and does not amount to much."
 The critic praised the performances of Ganesan and the supporting cast but criticised the comic subplot featuring Nagesh, the dialogue, lyrics, songs and make-up, and concluded, "The photographer and the art director seem to have a weakness for the colour red, but otherwise have done a good job."
 On 1 October, Dinakaran, writing for the magazine Mutharam, found the film to be truly Hitchcockian.
 He praised the performances of Ganesan and Janaki, noting that the former pulls it off with effortless ease.
 He however, criticised Nagesh and Manorama's comedy, finding it dry.

 On 4 October, Shekar and Sundar of the magazine Ananda Vikatan jointly reviewed the film.
 Sundar appreciated the cast performances, Mirasi's direction, the photography and the colour, and Shekar was particularly appreciative of Ganesan and Janaki's performances, the night scenes and the set designs, but mildly critical of Nagesh's comedy.
 Sundar concluded that the film could be accepted intellectually, but found it emotionally tough to accept due to the climax.
 Writing for Sport and Pastime in a review dated 10 October, T. M. Ramachandran praised the performances of Ganesan as Gopal and Janaki as both Chitra and her decoy, but said there was "nothing much to write" about Saroja Devi.
 He said the film's pre-interval portions were generic, but "the story begins to grip only after the interval" and applauded the twist ending as "thought-provoking".
 Ramachandran added that Nagesh "fails to provoke laughter with his antics", but concluded his review by appreciating the colour processing by Gemini.